thedude0606/manusoptions/PROGRESS.md

 - Optimizing streaming performance and error handling
 - Validating that all streamer fields are correctly mapped to the options table
 - Testing the enhanced recommendation engine with live market data
-- Integrating the enhanced recommendation engine with the dashboard UI

 ## Known Issues and Challenges